Getting started with Justworks

 On top of federal labor laws, each state has its own set of labor laws.
 These cover minimum wage, final paychecks, work hours, overtime, time off, payment of wages, and wage supplements, wage theft, and more.
 As an employer, you should familiarize yourself with the regulations of each state in which you employ people.
-Check out your state’s DOL website for information on the laws that affect your business and industry, and visit our HR Concierge for help learning about regulations that affect you.
+Check out your state’s DOL website for information on the laws that affect your business and industry, and visit our HR Resources section for help learning about regulations that affect you.

 Most businesses in the United States are required to have a workers compensation insurance policy.
 As a Justworks customer, you and your employees are automatically covered under our workers comp master policy.
 This policy covers injuries or illnesses employees sustain on the workplace premises or anywhere else while the employee is acting in the ‘course and scope’ of employment.